Meet Our Caribbean Sailing School Instructors!

 Hi!
 I am from Italy I left the corporate world for the sailing world following my heart and

-to pass my sailing passion knowledge and experience to other people so I find teaching very rewarding and fun.
+passion for the sea and mother nature.
+Sailing for me is a lifestyle - in fact I live at sea.
+I love to pass my sailing passion knowledge and experience to other people so I find teaching very rewarding and fun.
 I am interested in travelling and learning about people and new cultures, I also love water sports such as swimming, kitesurfing, diving but also skiing, tennis, boxing, yoga and meditation and of course, I love food and pizza in particular!

 Yvonne Brandt